 Nest has justifiably gained a reputation for making good-quality smart home devices.
 The new Nest Cam IQ Outdoor is a worthy addition to the product line.
 It's nicely designed; offers generally acceptable to excellent video quality; and provides a wide range of security options, including one of the best tamper-resistant designs we've seen.
 But it isn't competitively priced or packaged.
 In fact, unless you pay monthly for the Nest Aware cloud-storage plan, you can't even view your video history.
+Yet despite its price, it's still one of the best home security cameras you can find.

 Update (August 2019): Google is updating the Nest Cam IQ so that users will no longer be able to turn off the camera's status light; while you will be able to dim the light, it will always glow green while the camera is on.
 Additionally, when streaming live video, the Nest Cam's light will blink; the ability to disable this function is also being removed.